Skip to content

 ABOUT THIS TOOL

-This exercise can feel quite confronting and personal for some.
+• This exercise can feel quite confronting and personal for some.
 People who have used this have felt guilty about how much privilege they have, while others are saddened by how little they have.
-This is why it’s an important exercise because it helps us think about things that have great impact but are easier not to think about.
+This is also why it’s an important exercise, because it helps us think about things that have a great negative impact but are easier not to think about.

 WHY THIS TOOL IS IMPORTANT

 Privileges are the unearned, identity-based benefits we inherit just by being part of one group and are enjoyed at the expense of others.
-The more privileged we are, the more unaware we can be, so knowing our place in the world can allow us to use our privileges to help the less privileged and rebalance equity.
+The more privileged we are, the more unaware we can be.
+Knowing our place in the world can help us rebalance equity by:

-The fact that this exercise can be confronting and/or dangerous shows just how much privilege for some can so negatively impact others.
+The fact that this exercise can be confronting and/or dangerous shows just how much privilege can negatively impact others.

 Existing Users Log In